BOSTONE069/numpy_works/README.md

-Please run sure you run the codes in Jupyter Notebooks
+Please make sure you run the codes in Jupyter Notebooks